 - Prix d’option (Scientific Internship Award), Ecole Polytechnique, 2007

 - Eiffel Scholarship of Excellence, Ecole Polytechnique, Spring 2005 – Summer 2007

 My research interests are number theory, arithmetic geometry and arithmetic dynamics.
-My PhD. dissertation investigates the variation of height functions and the injectivity of specialization maps for families of elliptic curves parametrized over varieties.
-I am able to partially generalize a result of Silverman to families of elliptic curves parametrized over P^n and obtain a similar result of Néron and Masser on the density of points in P^n for which the corresponding specialization map is injective.
-I hope to generalize my result to abelian varieties parametrized over general projective varieties, as well as to explore applications of elliptic curves, such as in cryptography.
+My PhD. dissertation investigates the variation of height functions and the injectivity of specialization maps for families of elliptic curves parametrised over varieties.
+I am able to partially generalise a result of Silverman to families of elliptic curves parametrised over P^n and obtain a similar result of Néron and Masser on the density of points in P^n for which the corresponding specialisation map is injective.
+I hope to generalise my result to abelian varieties parametrised over general projective varieties, as well as to explore applications of elliptic curves, such as in cryptography.
 On the other hand, I also develop interest in arithmetic dynamics.
 I am working on estimating the average of height functions on families of polynomials, which will be used to bound the average of the number of integer points in orbits corresponding to the families of polynomials.